State Representation Learning from Demonstration: Introduction

+Recent reinforcement learning (RL) achievements might be attributed to a combination of (i) a dramatic increase of computational power, (ii) the remarkable rise of deep neural networks in many machine learning fields including robotics, which take advantage of the simple idea that training with quantity and diversity helps.
+The core idea of this work consists of leveraging task-agnostic knowledge learned from several task-specific agents performing various instances of a task.

-It is known that data representation has an important impact on the performance of machine learning algorithms.
-Well-thought feature engineering can often make the difference between the failure or success of a learning process.
-In their review of representation learning, Bengio et al.~\cite{bengio2013representation} formulate the hypothesis that the most relevant pieces of information contained in the data can be more or less entangled and hidden in different representations.
+Learning is supposed to provide animals and robots with the ability to adapt to their environment.
+RL algorithms define a theoretical framework that is efficient on robots~\citep{kober2013surveyRL} and can explain observed animal behaviors~\citep{schultz1997neural}.
+These algorithms build policies that associate an action to a state to maximize a reward.
+The state determines what an agent knows about itself and its environment.
+A large state space -- raw sensor values, for instance -- may contain the relevant information but would require a too large exploration to build an efficient policy.
+Well-thought feature engineering can often solve this issue and make the difference between the failure or success of a learning process.
+In their review of representation learning, \citet{bengio2013RepLreview} formulate the hypothesis that the most relevant pieces of information contained in the data can be more or less entangled and hidden in different representations.
 If a representation is adequate, functions that map inputs to desired outputs are somewhat less complex and thus easier to construct via learning.
-However, a frequent issue is that these adequate representations may be difficult to design, and this is true in particular when the raw data consists of images, i.e. 2D arrays of pixels.
-One of the objectives of deep learning methods is to automatize feature extraction so as to make learning algorithms effective even on raw data.
-By composing multiple non-linear transformations, the neural networks on which these methods rely are capable of progressively creating more abstract and useful representations of the data in their successive layers (Olah et al.~\cite{olah2017feature} illustrate some of these mechanisms).
+However, a frequent issue is that these adequate representations may be task-specific and difficult to design, and this is true in particular when the raw data consists of images, \ie 2D arrays of pixels.
+One of the objectives of deep learning methods is to automatize feature engineering to make learning algorithms effective even on raw data.
+By composing multiple nonlinear transformations, the neural networks on which these methods rely are capable of progressively creating more abstract and useful representations of the data in their successive layers.

-The features within a neural network are typically acquired via training on a learning task, such as classification of some data into different categories.
-As a result a portion of these features tend to be very specific to the learning task.
-Yet, if the input data exhibit enough diversity, some of the learned features will also be general, which makes them potentially useful for other learning tasks.
-This is the principle of transfer learning \cite{bengio2012deep}: after training a base network on a base dataset and task, learned features are then integrated in a network that will be trained on another task (or a different instance of the same task).
-If the features are general, they are likely to accelerate the learning process.